fasiha/isomorphic-gatty/README.md

 - `password: string`, plaintext password for authentication (don’t use this, figure out how to use a token),
 - `token: string`, a token with hopefully restricted scope for authentication.

-The returned value `gatty` is a promisified object of type `Gatty`, which includes these options and a couple of other internal things.
+The returned value is a promisified object of type `Gatty`, which includes these options and a couple of other internal things.

 ### **`sync`**
 ```ts